Fedora 19 Feature Talk: Cloud, Java 8, Yum, Syslinux

-Another round of features for Fedora 19
+Another round of features for Fedora 19 have been proposed.

 The latest proposals include:

 First-Class Cloud Images - Right now Fedora is offered on Amazon's EC2 cloud, but this feature proposal is to overhaul the cloud image production.
 There's a desire to have cloud images made for EC2 and the other popular cloud platforms, but just not for the final release.
 Cloud images would now also come for the alpha and beta process too -- perhaps even daily/weekly image builds of Rawhide.
 Aside from EC2, other clouds being looked at are OpenStack, CloudStack, and Eucalyptus.